What is the RSI indicator and how can it be used to build consistently profitable trading strategies?

 Therefore, I will refer to the RSI look back setting in periods, which is more accurate.

 Your RSI period setting will depend on your goals and your trading strategy.
-There's no right or wrong answer here.

 It just depends on what you have tested and what is profitable for you.